Theatre Arts (THA) - Courses

 Modern Dance II

 This course offers continued training in modern dance technique.
 Through exercises, choreography, and discussions, students advance and strengthen their prior knowledge of modern dance.
 This course provides students with advanced development and practice in the diverse styles of contemporary/classical principles of modern dance technique.
 Stylistic qualities are emphasized to encourage artistic development.
 Focus is placed on proper alignment, technical proficiency, weight shifting, and the connection to breath.
 Lect.
 1, Studio 2.
 Prerequisite: THA 228.
-Offered Spring - Odd Numbered Years.
+Offered Spring - Even Numbered Years.

 THA 329 Cr.2